PlatONnetwork/docs/docs/WASM智能合约开发.md

 ## Getting Started

-### Introduce
+### Introduction

-This tutorial is mainly to guide users to create a simple HelloWorld smart contract using wasm language on PlatON, compile, deploy, and call this contract through platinum-truffle.If you want to use a richer API.
+This tutorial is mainly to guide users to create a simple HelloWorld smart contract using wasm language on PlatON, compile, deploy, and call this contract through platon-truffle.If you want to use a richer API.

-### Platon-truffle Introduce
+### Platon-truffle Introduction

 Platon-truffle is a tool provided by PlatON that can compile, deploy, and invoke smart contracts locally.
 For specific installation and usage manuals, refer to: